cezheng/Fuzi/README.md

   // you can also use CSS selector against XMLDocument when you feels it makes sense } catch let error as XMLError {
   switch error {
-  case .NoError: print("wth this should not appear") case .ParserFailure, .InvalidData: print(error) case .LibXMLError(let code, let message):
+  case .noError: print("wth this should not appear") case .parserFailure, .invalidData: print(error) case .libXMLError(let code, let message):
     print("libxml error code: \(code), message: \(message)") }
 }